Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Results

-To elucidate the reason why the period is important in training, Figure~\ref{fig:TvsA} compares the temporal responses of the bulk velocity $u_b^*$ and the wall shear stress $\tau_w^*$ for cases (a), (b), and (c) obtained from DNS (ground truth).
+To elucidate the reason why the period is important in training, Figure~\ref{fig:TvsA} compares the temporal responses of the bulk velocity $u_b^*$ and the wall shear stress $\tau_w^*$ for points (a), (b), and (c) obtained from DNS (ground truth).
 Comparing (a) and (c), an increase in amplitude results in a change only in the magnitude of oscillation of the bulk velocity.
 In contrast, comparing (a) and (b), an increase in period results in changes in both the magnitude and the frequency.
-As for the wall shear stress, the phase lag of the wall shear stress relative to the bulk velocity becomes significantly more pronounced as the period $T^*$ increases.
-Specifically, the wall shear stress peaks at approximately the same phase as the bulk velocity in cases (a) and (c), which correspond to smaller periods, but a clear phase lag is observed in case (b), which has a larger period.
-This observation aligns with the findings of Mao and Hanratty~\cite{Mao1986} regarding the governing roles of pulsating period.
+Since the present range of Womersley number $Wo$ does not reach the quasi-steady limit, an increase in $T^*$ changes the temporal characteristics of the flow more substantially than in flows with smaller pulsation frequencies.
+As for the wall shear stress, the timing at which the peak value appears is noticeably different, particularly in (b).
+This is because, although the bulk velocity and wall shear stress remain nearly in phase, the turbulent structures grow much more strongly during deceleration, causing the wall shear stress to exhibit a spike-like peak, particularly at the onset of deceleration under strong pulsation.
+Another factor supporting the importance of $T^*$ is that the LSTM deals with only short temporal intervals ($\Delta t = 0.05$), which are much smaller than the pulsation periods considered here, reaching up to $T^* = 9$.
+This makes learning the temporal variations over the pulsation cycle more difficult.
 Based on these facts, it is concluded that prioritizing information related to the pulsation period is crucial when training models for prediction in pulsating flows.